U.S. vice presidential debate to include plexiglass barrier after White House outbreak | Health

 U.S. vice presidential debate to include plexiglass barrier after White House outbreak

-Vice President Mike Pence and Democratic challenger Kamala Harris will be separated by a plexiglass barrier during their debate on Wednesday, a source familiar with the matter said, in an effort to lower the risk of coronavirus transmission.
+Vice President Mike Pence and challenger Kamala Harris will be separated by a plexiglass barrier during their debate on Wednesday in an effort to lower the risk of coronavirus transmission, the commission overseeing the event said.
 The debate, the only one scheduled between the vice presidential candidates, is scheduled for Salt Lake City, six days after President Donald Trump announced he had contracted the virus.

-Both Harris, a U.S. senator, and Republican Pence have tested negative in recent days, with the vice president working from home over the weekend instead of at the White House.
-A number of White House staffers and Republican allies, including three U.S. senators, have tested positive for COVID-19, the disease caused by the novel coronavirus.
-The Commission on Presidential Debates, which oversees the debate, did not immediately respond to a request for comment.
+Both Harris, a Democratic U.S. senator, and Pence, a Republican, have tested negative in recent days, with the vice president working from home over the weekend instead of at the White House.
+A number of White House staffers and prominent Republicans, including three U.S. senators, have tested positive for COVID-19, the disease caused by the novel coronavirus.
+The Commission on Presidential Debates also said the two candidates would be seated more than 12 feet (3.7 m) apart.
+There will be a limited number of guests at the debate, all of whom will undergo testing, and anyone who does not wear a mask will be "escorted out," the commission said.

+At the first presidential debate between Trump and Democratic presidential nominee Joe Biden last week, several members of Trump's family did not wear masks while sitting in the audience.
+In a statement, Pence's spokeswoman, Katie Miller, said: "If Senator Harris wants to use a fortress around herself, have at it."

 The diagnosis has raised questions about the safety of staging the debates for the Nov.
 3 election.
 The first of three scheduled debates took place last week, two days before Trump tested positive for the coronavirus.
 "If the scientists say that it's safe and the distances are safe, then I think that's fine.
 I'll do whatever the experts say is the appropriate thing to do," Biden, who tested negative for COVID-19 over the weekend, told reporters in Delaware before heading to Florida on a campaign trip.